EcSolticia/Ecquill-Proto/test_input.md

 # Hello, and welcome.

-This is my custom markdown renderer.
+This is my custom markdown-to-HTML converter.
 Have fun!

 [This] is *supposed* to be a **link**, not yet fully implemented!